top of page

 Can therapy help me or my partner suffering from betrayal trauma?

 In the therapeutic disclosure, both partners have a chance to share about their experience; the partner who betrayed is offered a chance to share their purpose for the disclosure, a brief summary of behaviours that pre-dated the relationship, a thorough but not overly-detailed description of betrayal events, a cost estimate summary, and a declaration of boundaries, self-care, and commitment to working on the relationship.
-For the betrayed partner, therapeutic disclosure is an opportunity to ask questions and, after the disclosure, write an share an impact letter.
+For the betrayed partner, therapeutic disclosure is an opportunity to ask questions and, after the disclosure, write and share an impact letter.
+The final stage is an emotional restitution letter done by the partner that betrayed.

 Working with a qualified CSAT therapist can be a helpful part of the healing process